 Coronavirus: Working safely in tourism and hospitality

-Guidance published to help businesses in the tourism and hospitality sectors to reopen and work safely
+Guidance published to help businesses in the tourism and hospitality sectors to work safely

 The Department for the Economy, in partnership with Tourism NI, has published guidance on working safely in the tourism and hospitality sectors during coronavirus.

 It is overarching advice is aimed at local business owners, operators and workers in the following areas:

 - Hotels and other tourist accommodation, including self-catering accommodation, B&Bs, guest houses, guest accommodation, hostels, campus accommodation, bunk houses, holiday homes, camping, caravan parks and other types of accommodation.

 - Indoor and outdoor attractions and experiences, including museums and galleries, historic parks and gardens, libraries, arts venues, cinemas, theme parks, family entertainment centres and zoos.